-The 2019 UN High-Level Meeting on Universal Health Coverage (UHC HLM) is an important milestone on the way to ensure health for all.
+The 2019 UN High-Level Meeting on Universal Health Coverage (HLM UHC) is an important milestone on the way to ensure health for all.
 It is therefore crucial that alcohol as a serious burden to and obstacle for universal health coverage is identified and that alcohol prevention and other policy solutions are addressed as critical tools to help achieve health for all.

 In September 2019, Heads of State and Government will meet for the first time to discuss universal health coverage (UHC) at the highest political level.
 Building on existing political commitments this UHC HLM is a landmark opportunity to galvanize political will and leadership for a one health agenda.